 For our example we want to load an Adobe-illustrator file.
-This file belongs to your delivery extent of your Cenon version.
+This file belongs to the delivery extent of your Cenon version.
 It is installed automatically in the library path.
-Go to path: Library/../Cenon/Examples/ai and load the file "high tension.ai" that looks as follows:
+Go to path: /Library/../Cenon/Examples/ai and load the file "HighTension.ai" that looks as follows: